vene/vene.github.io/content/blog/the-scikit-learn-speed-ship-has-set-sail-faster-than-ever-with-multi-step-benchmarks.md

 Title: The scikit-learn-speed ship has set sail!
 Faster than ever, with multi-step benchmarks!
 Date: 2012-08-11 17:32
 Author: vene
-Category: benchmarking, python, scikit-learn
+Category: scikit-learn
-Tags: multi-step, multistep, vbench
+Tags: multi-step, multistep, vbench, benchmarking, python, scikit-learn
 Slug: the-scikit-learn-speed-ship-has-set-sail-faster-than-ever-with-multi-step-benchmarks

 I am pleased to announce that last night at 2:03 AM, the first fully